Jassu1998/gmx_ffconv/README.md

 # gmx_ffconv
 gmx_ffconv is a semi-automated, all-atom force field converter for GROMACS.
 It has been developed to be fast and user-friendly, and doesn't require users to known any programming.

-Usage:
+gmx_ffconv requires users to provide included topology files for the molecules they want to convert in the current and new force field, it does not generate or interpolate force field parameters.
+# Usage:#
 gmx_ffconv ffmap -h
 usage: gmx_ffconv ffmap [-h] -itp1 ITP1 -itp2 ITP2 -name NAME [--duplicate]
                         [--all_mappings] [--validate]